andrewcherman/biblio.migration/README.md

 ## Citation
 Please use the following citation if you use *biblio.migration* in your work:

-Herman, A., (Forthcoming), "Reconstructing bibliometric methods for studying mobility."
+Herman, Andrew C. (2024).
+“Reconstructing Bibliometric Methods for Studying Mobility.”
+OSF Preprints. doi:10.31219/osf.io/cn37f.